udit19281/Python-Projects/README.md

 # 3) Whatsapp Message Bomb 💣
 Send a message N number of times to your friends xD

-# Command to Install Required modules
+# Command to Install Required Modules
 pip3 -r requirements.txt